Some 1970s houses remain in original condition, though many have been modified.

 In some houses, original timber or aluminium windows may have been replaced.
 Where original windows remain some maintenance work may have been carried out.
 In some cases where owners have not wanted to leave windows open, positive pressure ventilation systems may have been installed.

 See windows for more detail.

-Insulation was not originally installed in most houses built during the 1970s but may have been retrofitted in ceilings and subfloor spaces.
+Insulation was not originally installed in most houses built before 1978 but may have been retrofitted in ceilings and subfloor spaces.
 See insulation for more detail.